PSBP-Library/psbp-library.github.io/index.md

   } asProgram
 ```

-`mainRandom` is a main program that, for now, makes use of an effectful producer and an effectful consumer.
+`mainRandom` is a main program that, makes use of a trivial producer and, for now, makes use of an effectful consumer.

 ## `StateTransformed`